-If you’re concerned about your supply chain management during the outbreak, take confidence knowing that there are steps you can take to protect yourself.
+If you’re concerned about your supply chain management as the economy begins to open up, take confidence knowing that there are steps you can take to protect yourself.
 While disruptions may be likely, some proactivity now can significantly improve your business’s outlook as the pandemic continues.

 - Focus on Your People: First and foremost, create a plan for your people.
 Do what you can to mitigate an outbreak of the disease within your staff.
 Try to plan your human resourcing flexibly to allow for extra sick leave during this time.